 \subsection{GWs}

 If it is somehow possible to learn how the source's mass quadrupole moment varies with time, then a measurement of the gravitational wave (GW) amplitude would reveal that distance by using the fact that the amplitude of a GW falls off inversely with the distance to the source, $h_{jk} = 2G /(c^4 D) \ddot{I}_{jk}$.
-Thus, the GWs generated by the merger of two massive compact objects give the information of the distance to the merger and providing the independent distance measurement method.
-Thus, the measurement of the luminosity distance with standard sirens is one of the most interesting targets of third-generation GW detectors.
+Therefore, GWs generated by the merger of two massive compact objects provide information about the distance to the merger and offer an independent method for distance measurement.
+Using standard sirens for luminosity distance measurements is one of the most intriguing prospects of third-generation GW detectors.

 The waveform produced by a binary inspiral is modified by the propagation across cosmological distance.
-In a local wave zone, where the distance to the source is sufficiently large so that the gravitational field already has the $1/r$ behavior characteristic of waves, but still sufficiently small, so that the expansion of the Universe is negligible.
+In a local wave zone, where the distance to the source is sufficiently large the gravitational field already has the $1/r$ behavior characteristic of waves, but still sufficiently small, so that the expansion of the Universe is negligible.
 The GW produced at a distance $r_{\text{phys}} = a(t_{\text{emis}}) r$ in the local wave zone is written as

 where $\imath$ is the angle between the observer's $z$-axis and the normal to the orbit, $\tau \equiv t_{\text{coal}} - t$ is the time to coalescence, $t_{\Ts}$ is the time measured by the clock of the source, $t^{\Tret}_{\Ts}$ is the corresponding value of retarded time, $t_{\Temis}$ is the time of emission, $h_{\Tc}$ is the amplitude of GW, $M_{\Tchirp}$ is the chirp mass, $f_{\Tgw}$ is the angular frequency of the GW which is twice the orbital frequency, and $\Phi$ is the integrated phase.
-Thus, both the amplitude and the phase measured by the clock of the source are modified in meVSL.
+So in meVSL, the amplitude and phase measured by the source's clock are modified.
 However, we measure GW at present and we need to replace the above results in the observer's time.

 After propagation from the source to the detector, the GW amplitude is given by the above equations ~\eqref{hplusts}-\eqref{Phits} with replacing $a(t_{\Temis})$ by $a(t_0)$.
 Then, it is convenient to express the above results in terms of the time, $t_{\Tobs} = (1+z) t_{\Ts}$ and the GW frequency, $f^{\Tobs}_{\Tgw} = f^{\Ts}/(1+z)$ measured by the observer.
 Both Eqs.~\eqref{hcts} and \eqref{fgws} are rewritten by